shriramdevanathan/CodeChallenge/README.md

 To build the project run
 'mvn clean install' or `mvn clean package`.
-The finalized JAR along with sample dictionaries and inputs can be found in the `target` directory.
+The finalized JAR should be generated in the target folder.

 ## Sample Usage